Nukesor/libwifi/README.md

 ## Performance

-There are a few benches in the `benches` folder.

-1. Install `cargo-criterion` by calling `cargo install cargo-criterion`.
+There are a few benchmarks in the `benches` folder, which can be run by calling `cargo bench`.
-2. Run the benchmarks with `cargo criterion`.

 Right now, parsing a `Beacon` frame, which is one of the more complex frames, takes `~1 µs` on a i7-8550U. \
 Parsing a `Data` frame takes `~84 ns`.

-If we take this as a rough guideline, you can roughly expect a million frames per second.
+If we take this as a rough guideline, you can roughly expect a million frames per second per core on that CPU.

 **Disclaimer:** This will most likely become slower, as more missing features/parsers will be added to the library.
     Anyhow, I don't expect this to drop below 100k frames/s.